mondele/btt-writer-docs/docs/dNavigate.rst

 A Words project has two panes.
 The left pane contains the English word or term and the definition of it.
 The right pane is the working area containing a notecard for each word.
 You translate the word or term above the red line and the definition in the area below the red line.
 Just click the notecard to begin typing your translation.

-*	Translate the translationWord in the top section on the right panel.
+*	Translate the Word in the top section on the right panel.
   *	Click above the red line on the 'Translate word here' words.
   *	Type in the translation of the word or phrase.
-*	Translate the definition of the translationWord: Click on the words 'Translate definition here' and start typing the translation of the definition.
+*	Translate the definition of the Word: Click on the words 'Translate definition here' and start typing the translation of the definition.
 Write translations that will help Other Language translators understand how they can determine the best word to use in their language.

 **Words project navigation**